 Enter your "class code"

 This year in Chemistry, we will be developing an understanding of the fundamentals of chemistry and demonstrating how chemistry is present in our lives.
 Along the way, we will also be encouraging the development of scientific thinking and using the scientific method for problem-solving.
-The textbook is Chemistry in the Community.
-Your student has a copy of the course outline on Google Classroom.
-See the course outline for specifics on topics during the year.
-The final exam is cumulative and comprehensive.
+The textbook is Inspire Chemistry.
+There is a classroom set of textbooks and your student will have digital access to his/her own copy.
+Your student has a copy of the course outline available on Google Classroom.
+See the course outline below for specifics on topics during the year.
+The final exam may be cumulative and comprehensive.
 In order for your student to perform well on the exam, they will need to maintain all of their materials and notes in an organized fashion.
 The following materials will help them to do so:

 The following materials are required for Chemistry Class: